rhdevs/intro_to_git_22/hello.md

 # hello
-My name is <---Insert name--->.
+My name is Zi Xuan.

-I like to <---Insert anything you want--->.
+I like to do bouldering.

-I think I am <---Insert anything you want--->.
+I think I am quite bad at coding but I shall try my best.